 Part 6 deals with courage of the handicapped.
 So what is courage for example?
 I have given here the example of Roosevelt.
 Roosevelt became president of India four times of America four times, but he had polio, so he couldn't walk, so how he dealt with his polio.
 It came up in his life.
 He was struck by polio.

 Even VS Chandrasekhar, the great bowler India ever has produced and he was affected with polio. the greatest bowler ever of India.

 So these examples are very interesting and to be given to students.
-Then there is a beautiful story on Knots and the Accounting Rope, that film you should get from Auroville.
+Then there is a beautiful story on Knots on the Counting Rope, that film you should get from Auroville.
 It is a film on this subject.
 It is a story of a blind boy.
-It’s a film of a blind boy who doesn't know that he’s blind and he’s brought up as if he sees he sees, he didn't know that people can see or cannot see.
+It’s a film of a blind boy who doesn't know that he’s blind and he’s brought up as if he sees, he sees, he didn't know that people can see or cannot see.
 He thought everybody must be like him, unless he’s told he’s blind, he also believes that everybody must be like him and how he is able to ride the horse, and all that.
 See it, it’s a very interesting story.
 You get this film.
 We have made a film in Auroville, this film, you ask them they'll, send you a copy of it.